 Computer Identics installs its first two systems, one at a Pontiac, Michigan General Motors plant and one at a General Trading Company in Carlstadt, NJ.
 The GM system was used to identify car axles on assembly lines.
 General Trading used barcode to track and assemble grocery orders.

 Interleaved 2 of 5 code is developed by Dr. David Allais of Intermec for Computer Identics.

 A barcode based on IBM’s test submission becomes the Uniform Grocery Product Code (UPC) and is adopted by the National Association of Food Chains.

 A pack of Wrigley’s Spearmint chewing gum is the very first UPC scanned.
-This occurs at Marsh’s Supermarket in Troy, OH at 8:01 AM on June 26th.
+This occurred at Marsh’s Supermarket in Troy, Ohio, at 8:01 AM on June 26th.
 An NCR test-bed scanning system was used.